RandomSort/ignore/README.md

 # Ignore

-Starting point for a git extension that can help manage `.gitignore` files.
+Starting point for a Git extension that can help manage `.gitignore` files.

 Current feature level: _"Able to detect if CWD has a `.git` folder"_.